carla-simulator/carla/Docs/ref_sensors.md

 * __Output:__ [carla.CollisionEvent](python_api.md#carla.CollisionEvent) per collision.

 This sensor registers an event each time its parent actor collisions against something in the world.
 Several collisions may be detected during a single simulation step.
-To ensure that any collision is detected, the server creates "fake" actors for elements such as buildings or bushes so the semantic tag can be retrieved and thus, which object is it.
+To ensure that collisions with any kind of object are detected, the server creates "fake" actors for elements such as buildings or bushes so the semantic tag can be retrieved to identify it.

 Collision detectors do not have any configurable attribute.